UNBELIEVABLE Pistol Accuracy with ONE Simple Adjustment

 Frequently Asked Questions

-Effective drills include consistent dry fire focusing on a still front sight, one-handed strong and support hand only sessions to build isolation, and random ball and dummy drills to expose and correct flinching or sympathetic movement.
+Recommended drills include extensive dry fire focusing on a still front sight, one-handed shooting (strong and support hand only) to build isolation and strength, and ball and dummy drills to expose flinching.
+Live fire should progress from slow, aimed shots to controlled pairs and movement, always logging shot groups.

 More Training & Techniques Videos You Might Like